woeislolo/catdog_downloader/README.md

 # catdog_downloader
-Download random images of cat or dog (study project)
+Webapp for downloading random images of cats or dogs using APIs Cataas and Dog.Ceo and Celery as asynchronius queue.
+Also Dockerfile and docker-compose are used (for study goals).

+Used technologies:
+- Django
+- Celery
+- Redis
+- Docker